-As a Business Intelligence project leader, Mark helped dozens of profit and government organizations with making their ambitions steerable (KPIs & PDCA) and measurable (BI).
-Mark has fun giving direction and leading innovative BI projects to demonstrate the value of BI quickly and clearly in a short time.
+As a Business Intelligence project leader, Mark helped dozens of for-profit and government organizations with making their ambitions steerable (KPIs & PDCA) and measurable (BI).
+Mark enjoys leading and directing innovative BI projects to demonstrate the value of BI quickly and clearly in a short time.
 He also founded several organizations, including EFM Software (Bizzscore) and Innubilus.
 He also developed various concepts like SaaS CPM (at Getronics PinkRoccade) and Beyond Scorecarding (Imtech).
-BI is offered as a service here.

 Rapid prototyping (agile)

 These concepts make complex BI issues understandable and readily available in publicly accessible applications, the so-called rapid prototyping.
-Hundreds of initial models could prevent projects were made too large before one was actually aware which side it should be at.
+Hundreds of models have prevented projects from ballooning out of scope before it was clear which direction they should go in.

-Through rapid prototyping, interaction with the business is increased enormously.
-A major critical success factor for Mark in BI projects with various stakeholders is to, as soon as possible, get a shared vision and then together work towards this in order to implement it, in the end.
-Support of management and levels of convenience for the end user in his daily work are key concepts.
+Through rapid prototyping, interaction with the business has increased enormously.
+According to Mark, a major critical success factor in BI projects with various stakeholders is to get a shared vision as soon as possible and then work together towards this in order to implement it.
+Management’s support and usefulness to end-users in their daily work are key concepts.

 In recent years, Mark has become interested in Gamification of Business Intelligence and Performance Management.
-These types of games help in creating awareness and willingness to change and can also be used for specific in-house simulations for strategic, tactical and operational management challenges in the start to effective management models, including on the basis of (big) data.
+These types of games help in creating awareness and willingness to change.
+They can also be used for specific in-house simulations for strategic, tactical, and operational management challenges.
+For example, creating effective steering models on the basis of (big) data.

 Publications and lectures

-In 2012 he published the book “Systemic Performance Management” where Mark has been able to contribute about Serious Games and Gamification.
-Mark regularly gives guest lectures at colleges and universities on the experiences he acquires within the beautiful art of performance management.
+In 2012, he published the book “Systemic Performance Management”, which contributed to the discourse about Serious Games and Gamification.
+Mark regularly gives guest lectures at colleges and universities on his experiences within the beautiful art of performance management.

 Would you like to get to know Performance Management?